tommybobbins/refactored-waddle/README.md

 ```
 Recreate a role from the development project into a production project.

+*roles/browser* role provides read access to browse the hierarchy for a project, including the folder, organization, and IAM policy.
+This role doesn’t include permission to view resources in the project.
+Resources in GCP are organized in a hierarchy level through folders and projects.
+To view this hierarchy structure, at least the roles/browser role is required.

 Organisations
 =============
 Organisation Policies can be created by the *organisation policy administrator*